tjgillis/sdk-ios/README.markdown

 1.10.0
 ======
 * In-App Purchase tracking and virtual goods promotion support.
 See [Triggering in-app purchases](#trigger-in-app) and [Tracking in-app purchases](#track-in-app) for information on how to integrate this into your app.
-* New documentation on how to disable StoreKit-based features in the SDK.
+* New documentation on how to disable Store Kit-based features in the SDK.

 <a id="integration"></a>
 Integration